Greg-T8/Notebook/topics/technologies/microsoft_information_protection/sensitive_information_types.md

 ### Matching
 For partial matching specify percentage values for low, medium, and high.
 You can do this in the portal or using the `ThresholdConfig` parameter in PowerShell.

+Exact matching of a document fingerprint matches only files that have exactly the same text as the fingerprint.
+If the file has even a small deviation from the fingerprint, it will not be detected.

 Exact matching can only be configured through PowerShell using the `IsExact` parameter.
 This parameter is available through `Set-DlpSensitiveInformationType` but is undocumented.
 I ran into issues with it:

 ![](img/2023-04-26-04-26-04.png)